rodrigoelp/little-stories/Unlikely adventures/43-Chapter-43.md

 *"Oi!
 I want in too!
 You know?"* - Paul took off some of his garments with blazing speed, feeling his body loosing up already.
 It was somewhat entertaining to say the least, he ran up the hill limping on one leg whilst struggling with the other, his pants didn't want to let go.

-Sunny's well defined arm wrapped around Ishmael's shoulders and squeezed strong enough to snap Ishmael off his trance - *"An innocent look, my dear, that's all it was.
+Sunny's well defined arm wrapped around Ishmael's shoulders and squeezed hard enough to snap Ishmael off his trance - *"An innocent look, my dear, that's all it was.
 Don't let your jealousy fool you, I didn't have lustful eyes."*

-*"I know, take this as a friendly warning.
-Jou do not want to be found with lustful eyes towards that man."* - Sunny stirred Ishmael's gaze, until Ishmael found himself watching a very frightening girl with black wings staring back at him as she walked towards the entrance of the cave, following Paul.
+*"I know, take tis as a friendly warning.
+Jou do not want to be found with lustful eyes towards that man."* - Sunny stirred Ishmael's gaze towards the very frightening girl with black wings staring back at him as she walked towards the entrance of the cave, following Paul.
 Suddenly Ishmael understood: it was all about survival.

-Ishmael nodded with a friendly smile.
-He wrapped one arm around Sunny's shoulders, pulling him towards an empty section of the shore - *"Let's sunbathe around here, would you?
+Ishmael wrapped one arm around Sunny's shoulders, pulling him towards an empty section of the shore - *"Let's sunbathe around here, would you?
 I feel I need some time for ourselves."*

-The group had split in two groups, those about to absorb a healthy dose of sunlight and those checking out the jazz oozing capabilities of geo-thermally waters.
-She had to choose between feeling a third wheel or a fifth, assuming she still remembers how wheels worked.
-The prospect of both didn't sound as appealing to the various groups, so she decided to fly up towards the mountain top to listen the wind go by.
+The group had split in two, those about to absorb a healthy dose of sunlight and those checking out the jazz oozing capabilities of geo-thermally waters.

+From Tracy's perspective, she had to choose between feeling like the third wheel or the fifth, assuming she still remembers how wheels worked.
+The prospect of being surrounded by couples didn't sound very appealing, so she climbed towards the mountain's top to listen the wind go by.